deepset-ai/haystack-search-pipeline-streamlit/README.md

 2. Create a Hugging Face token on your HF account.
 3. Create a secret on your GitHub repo called `HF_TOKEN` and put your Hugging Face token here.
 4. If you're using DocumentStores or APIs that require some keys/tokens, make sure these are provided as a secret for your HF Space too!
+5. This readme is set up to tell HF spaces that it's using streamlit and that the app is running on `app.py`, make any changes to the frontmatter of this readme to display the title, emoji etc you desire.
-5. Create a file in `.github/workflows/hf_sync.yml`.
+6. Create a file in `.github/workflows/hf_sync.yml`.
 Here's an example that you can change with your own information, and an [example workflow](https://github.com/TuanaCelik/should-i-follow/blob/main/.github/workflows/hf_sync.yml) working for the [Should I Follow demo](https://huggingface.co/spaces/deepset/should-i-follow)

 ```yaml
 name: Sync to Hugging Face hub